mdrony5134/Advanced_JS_and_Interview_Question/this/this.md

 obj.greet();

 ```
--Alone this refer to global object that means window object.
+- Alone this refer to global object that means window object.
--In function this refer to global object same window object.
+- In function this refer to global object same window object.
--In function , strict mode , this is undefined.
+- In function , strict mode , this is undefined.
--Method like call apply and bind can refer this any object.
+- Method like call apply and bind can refer this any object.

 -Fat arrow function this refers global object